What Color is Your Privlege?

 by F. I. Goldhaber

-The winter issue of The BeZine, with the theme of Life of the Spirit and Healing, includes three of my poems about Life in the Time of Covid.
-Normal Life and Essential Services first appeared in CHAOS: The Poetry Vortex and Times that Try debuted in As the World Burns: Writers and Artists Reflect on a World Gone Mad.
+The winter issue of The BeZine, with the theme of Life of the Spirit and Healing, included three of my poems.
+Normal Life and Essential Services (also available as a poetry broadside) first appeared in CHAOS: The Poetry Vortex and Times that Try debuted in As the World Burns: Writers and Artists Reflect on a World Gone Mad.

 by F. I. Goldhaber

-The fall issue of The BeZine, with the theme of social justice and hunger, includes three of my poems.
-The Hypocrite's Creed makes its debut appearance along with The Politics of Food (first published in Subversive Verse in 2014) and Consumer Temple (first published in 2008 in Pairs of Poems and on protestpoems.org).
+The fall issue of The BeZine, with the theme of social justice and hunger, included three of my poems.
+The Hypocrite's Creed made its debut appearance along with The Politics of Food (first published in Subversive Verse in 2014) and Consumer Temple (first published in 2008 in Pairs of Poems and on protestpoems.org).

 by F. I. Goldhaber